 Ready to swim more efficient and faster freestyle?
 Power up your freestyle with ten freestyle drills from some of the best coaches and swimmers on the planet.

-That’s where freestyle drills are designed to help, by getting you to focus on a particular segment of your stroke, and then transferring it to your regular swimming stroke.
+That’s where freestyle drills can be effective.
+They highlight a particular segment of your stroke, and then you transfer it to your regular stroke.

 1. Closed-fist Freestyle.